AxelUlmestig/Appiot-Edison-GateWay/README.md

 $ nano src/main/java/com/appiot/examples/gateway/samplegateway/EdisonGateway.java
 ```
  -  Edit lines 29 and set the variable 'macAddrees' to the mac address of your sensor.
- -  Set the variable 'serialNumber' on line 30 to a unique id.
+ -  Set the variable 'deviceId' on line 30 to a unique id.
 You can use the
  mac address here as well if you're lacking in imagination.

-Remember the serialNumer value, it will be needed in step 6.2.
+Remember the deviceId value, it will be needed in step 6.2.

 ###### 3.2.2 Install dependencies and build
 Install dependencies and package tinyb.jar for maven